zeospec/bangalore.python.org.in/_posts/2016-08-20-august-talks.md

 ---
-layout: post.html
+layout: post
-title: Talks About Automation - 2016 August Meetup
+title:  "Talks About Automatic – 2016 August Meetup"
+author: bangpypers
-tags: [meetup, talks]
+tags: [bangpypers]
+description: "Talks About Automatic – 2016 August Meetup"
+categories: [ meetup, talks ]
+image:
+featured: false
+hidden: false
 ---

 [August meetup](http://www.meetup.com/BangPypers/events/225109014/) happened at the [Calm.io](https://calm.io/) office.
 60 people attended the event.
 For the first time, all talks were arranged in Automation theme.
 Thanks for the warm response from the audience and enthusiastic proposals from speakers.